Logg-y/openrct2-configurable-objective-setter/designnotes.md

 The two can also be linked, eg no cash machine and pay-for-entry means that your only income is new guests entering.
 There is then financial incentive to get guests out the park as fast as possible, but taking steps to make them want to leave makes climbing the guest goal harder.

-Of the two, the financial pressure seems more interesting to me: for pure guest problems, the answer is "build stuff" and so long as you can afford it and you build it fast enough to outpace your soft guest cap, nothing else really matters.
+Of the two, the financial pressure seems more interesting to me: for pure guest problems, the answer is "build stuff" and so long as you can afford it and you build it fast enough to outpace your soft guest cap, the only other thing that really matters is controlling guest retention.

 ## Quantifying sliders